Controlled and banned items

 With the exception of China, Bangladesh and India, a passenger can carry one small packet of safety matches or a cigarette lighter on one’s person, which is intended for use by the individual only.

 If you’re travelling to/from USA, you may not travel with torch lighters.
-Please refer to the TSA website for more information.
+Please refer to the TSA website, Link opens in a new window operated by external parties and may not conform to the same accessibility policies as Cathay Pacific for more information.

 Please note: lighter fuel and refills are classed as a banned item.

 Different countries have their local customs requirements for importing food items into the countries.
 You are advised to check with the relevant authorities of the country you are travelling to if you plan to carry food items in your cabin or checked baggage.

 Note: If you are travelling on other airlines in your itinerary, please check with each airline for their policy.

 Please note that most fruit items may be carried into the cabin as long as they are within our cabin baggage limitation – with the exception of durian and jackfruit, which are universally banned in aircraft cabins.